 - Winners receive a prize of $3,000.

-- Winners and Finalists are invited to attend the ISSNAF Annual Event 2023 at the Embassy of Italy in Washington and receive a travel a
+- Winners and Finalists are invited to attend the ISSNAF Annual Event 2023 at the Embassy of Italy in Washington and receive a travel and lodging award.

 - Winners and Finalists receive public recognition of their accomplishments via the ISSNAF social media.